 - On average, how many guesses would the linear search make?
 What is the maximum number of guesses that the binary search needs?

-There are examples of linear and binary searches programmed in BASIC and Python.
+If you're preparing for GCSE Computer Science then you might like to look at a version of the binary sort algorithm coded in Python - it gives a commentary in the style of an exam answer.
 Try changing the program so that it finds a number from 1-1000 - how many guesses does the binary search need then?

 There is also a similar page that allows you to compare sorting algorithms.